Low Aromatic Fuel Act Review

 Availability of low aromatic fuel

-Building and expanding the low aromatic unleaded fuel rollout (text version of map)
+Consolidating or expanding the low aromatic unleaded fuel rollout (text version of map)

-Factors that influence the expansion timeline:
+Factors that influence the availability of low aromatic fuel:

-Logistics – The storage and distribution of low aromatic unleaded fuel in a new area must be proven logistically viable and sustainable before it can replace regular unleaded petrol in a new area.
+- Logistics – the storage and distribution of low aromatic unleaded fuel in a new area must be proven logistically viable and sustainable before it can replace regular unleaded petrol in a new area.

-Areas where low aromatic unleaded fuel is widely available:
+Areas where low aromatic unleaded fuel is widely available

 - Arnhem Land